EllaN12/Bikes_forecast/README.md

 ## Key Components
 - **database.py**: ETL function to automate dta collection and cleaning.
 - **summarize_by_time.py**: automated function to summarize data by group and time period
-- **Arima_forecast.py**: Contains AutoArima forecarst and evaluation functions and other functions to combine forecasting results,.
+- **Arima_forecast.py**: Contains AutoArima forecast and evaluation functions and other functions to combine forecasting results,.
 - **Multi_variate_forecast.py**: Performs Forecasting using LSTM model.